-- Consider the level to which the applicant demonstrated the agency's active transportation technical planning conducted as part of developing and refining of the project scope. - Consider the level to which the technical planning considered both existing and future needs of the project users and transportation system. - Consider whether or not the outreach and engagement process was ongoing and shows continued stakeholder support. - Outreach and engagement from previous Plans can be cited, but applicants should explain how it was determined that this project was still a high priority for the community - Consider the level to which the process was effectively integrated into the public participation process.
+- Consider the level to which the applicant demonstrated the agency's active transportation technical planning conducted as part of developing and refining of the project scope. - Consider the level to which the technical planning considered both existing and future needs of the project users and transportation system. - Consider whether or not the outreach and engagement process was ongoing and shows continued stakeholder support. - Outreach and engagement from previous Plans can be cited, but applicants should explain how it was determined that this project was still a high priority for the community. - Consider the level to which the process was effectively integrated into the public participation process.

 Points Applicant's ability to demonstrate that a public participation process was utilized to develop this project, and that they analyzed the range of alternatives and impacts on the transportation system through a thorough public engagement process.
 5-6 Points The applicant clearly and convincingly demonstrates that: The project scope was developed through a comprehensive technical planning process appropriate for the complexity and magnitude of the project, and that allowed for public input to shape the project, The planning process considered the existing and future needs of the project users and transportation system, The outreach and engagement process utilized has been ongoing and shows continued stakeholder support, The planning process was effectively integrated into the public participation process.
-3-4 Points The project scope was developed through a sufficient technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and transportation system The planning process was effectively integrated into the public participation process.
-1-2 Points The project scope was developed through a poor technical planning process (not appropriate for the complexity and magnitude of the project) The planning process marginally considered the existing and future needs of the project users and transportation system The planning process was not effectively integrated into the public participation process.
+3-4 Points The project scope was developed through a sufficient technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and the transportation system.
+The planning process was effectively integrated into the public participation process.
+1-2 Points The project scope was developed through a poor technical planning process (not appropriate for the complexity and magnitude of the project) The planning process marginally considered the existing and future needs of the project users and transportation system.
+The planning process was not effectively integrated into the public participation process.
 0 Points Evaluators can award a score of zero if they believe that the application does not in any way prove the project scope is a result of technical planning and does not in any way consider the existing and future needs of the project users.

 B. Describe who was/will be engaged in the identification and development of this project.
 Describe how stakeholders will continue to be engaged in the implementation of the project.
+What strategies were used to address engagement challenges that arose during the COVID-19 pandemic?
+Describe any unique engagement challenges that the community faced.
 If applicable, describe the feedback received during the stakeholder engagement process.

-- Points will be awarded based on the extent that the relevant stakeholders (see below) were and will be engaged in the development of the project and the level of community outreach and meeting/event accessibility and how the applicant utilized any feedback received during the engagement process. - The level of expected public outreach and participation for a project is directly connected to the magnitude and complexity of the proposed project and the community characteristics being served and/or impacted by the project.
+- Points will be awarded based on the extent that the relevant stakeholders (see below) were and will be engaged in the development of the project and the level of community outreach and meeting/event accessibility, and how the applicant utilized any feedback received during the engagement process. - The level of expected public outreach and participation for a project is directly connected to the magnitude and complexity of the proposed project and the community characteristics being served and/or impacted by the project. - Applicants have faced unprecedented community engagement challenges due to COVID-19.
+Evaluators should consider the strategies that applicants used to overcome these challenges and any unique challenges related to community context (e.g., lack of reliable broadband, higher levels of COVID-19 infections, etc.) when evaluating this question.
+However, the level of community engagement should still be appropriate for the magnitude and complexity of the project.